-The Company's objectives when managing capital are: (i) to maintain a strong capital structure, which optimizes the cost of capital at acceptable risk; and (ii) to maintain investor, creditor, and market confidence to sustain the future development of the business.
+The Company's objectives when managing capital are to maintain: (i) a strong capital structure, which optimizes the cost of capital at acceptable risk; and (ii) investor, creditor, and market confidence to sustain the future development of the business.
 The Company manages its capital structure and adjusts it considering changes in economic conditions and the risk characteristics of its underlying assets.
 The Company, from time-to-time, may adjust capital spending, issue new common shares, issue new debt or repay existing debt.
 The Company's capital is not subject to any restrictions.